howardcheung/workshop-Interactive-AI-Agent/Tutorial 0/README.md

 ## Ollama

-Before any tutorial, you need to have a large language model (LLM) on your computer.
+You will also need to have a large language model (LLM) on your computer.
 To do so, we use [Ollama](https://ollama.com/download/).
 Similar to the previous case, first you need to download it and install it.

 After that, follow the instructions below: